anishj321/Super-Store-Analysis/README.md

 I have done the Consumer analysis

-I have created the Phone analysis which consists of the highest sol phone region, lowest sold and profit earned areas etc.
+I have created the Phone analysis which consists of the highest sold phone regions in US, lowest sold and profit earned areas in US etc.